Projects Around Town

 East Johnson Avenue Road Reconstruction Phase I

-DeRita & Sons Construction Co. was selected as the lowest qualified bidder for the Phase I reconstruction project of East Johnson Avenue from McCausland Court to the Quinnipiac River with construction slated to begin April of 2024.
+DeRita & Sons Construction Co. was selected as the lowest qualified bidder for the Phase I reconstruction project of East Johnson Avenue from McCausland Court to the Quinnipiac River with paving scheduled to start in mid-May and anticipated to be complete before the end of the month.

 Industrial Avenue Culvert Replacement